 Add the eggs, egg yolks, remaining sugar, and milk to the yeast-cream mixture.
 Mix on low speed or with a wooden spoon until thoroughly combined.

 Mix in the flour-butter mixture, switching to the dough hook near the end (or continue stirring by hand).
 Add the almonds and raisins.
 The dough will be smooth but still a little sticky.

-Knead in the mixer for 5 minutes, or by hand for 7 to 8 minutes — just until the dough is taut and smooth on the surface.
+Continue to mix on medium speed for 5 minutes, or by hand for 7 to 8 minutes — just until the dough is taut and smooth on the surface.
 Clean out the bowl, then transfer the dough back into the bowl to rise.
-Cover and let rise in a warm place for 2 hours or until doubled in size.
+Cover and let rise in a warm place until doubled in size, about 2 hours.

-Turn the dough out onto the counter and pat into a thick rectangle that measures about 9 inches by 18 inches.
-Cut into 9 strips.
+Turn the dough out onto a floured counter and pat into a rough 9x18-inch.
+Cut into lengthwise into 9 (1-inch wide) strips.

-Prepare a baking sheet by lining with a Silpat or parchment paper.
-Braid four strips together on the sheet to make the base of the loaf (It's OK to freestyle it here!
+Line a baking sheet with a silicone baking mat or parchment paper.
+Place 4 of the strips onto the baking sheet.
+Braid them together to make the base of the loaf, then pinch the ends together (It's OK to freestyle it here!
 No one will really see the bottom layer!).
-Braid three more strips and lay them on top of the base.
-Twist the last two strips together and lay on the very top.
+Braid 3 more strips together on the work surface, then place the braid on top of the base.
+Twist the last 2 strips together and place on the very top.

-Cover loosely with a towel and let rise for 1 hour until puffed.
-Meanwhile, preheat the oven to 350°F. Just before baking, brush the loaf with beaten egg yolk and sprinkle chopped almonds on top.
+Cover loosely with a clean kitchen towel or greased plastic wrap.
+Let rise in a warm place until puffed, about 1 hour.
+Meanwhile, arrange a rack in the middle of the oven, remove any racks above it, and heat to 350°F. Just before baking, brush the loaf with beaten egg yolk and sprinkle more chopped almonds on top.